Loans for people on benefits.

-The term "benefit loan" is a term used to describe loans suitable for those that receive or rely on benefits as a source of income.
+If you’re unemployed or receiving benefits you do have options when it comes to getting a loan.
+You may have heard the term "benefit loan”.
+This isn’t a specific loan type but a term used to describe loans suitable for those that receive or rely on benefits as a source of income.

 Acceptance criteria will vary from lender to lender.
 However, as a minimum you'll need to be at least 18 years old and be able to demonstrate that you can comfortably afford the repayments.